thebravoman/sprockets_not_loading_assets/README.md

 In rails 5 if there is an engine only the assets paths of the engine are loaded.
 The engine is refinerycms.

-There are three branches
+There are three branches in the project

   rails4
   rails5_without_engine
   rails5_with_engine

 In rails4 you do